 - 14.1 New City College is committed to equal opportunities and aims to provide a supportive and positive environment.
 However, the College also has a responsibility to provide a safe environment for all its staff, students, visitors and local community. - 14.2 Applicants are encouraged to alert the College of any reason or circumstance that may affect their attendance, fitness to study, safety and wellbeing, or the safety and wellbeing of other students or users of the college. - 14.3 The College reserves the right to conduct a Safeguarding Risk Assessment based on any information declared.
 This will be taken into consideration by the campus Safeguarding Lead or Deputy Principal when making a decision about admitting an individual to the College. - 14.4 The main purpose of this risk assessment is to ensure that the college can put support in place.
 This process will also ensure that the college is assessing any risks to the college community. - 14.5 If an applicant withholds information which is subsequently revealed, the College has the right to revoke admission or enrolment.
 Any appeals for this process will be heard by a New City College Principal. - 14.6 Programmes that require disclosure of criminal convictions request that the applicant complete a Disclosure and Barring Service (DBS) check.
-The relevant programmes will do this in one of two ways: - Applicants applying for programmes that require a mandatory external work placement with vulnerable people, such as Early Years, FD in Education Studies for Teaching Assistants, MA and BA Education and Professional Practice, are required to present their workplace DBS check at their interview. - Applicants applying for a programme where the work placement with vulnerable people is arranged by New City College, are asked to complete and pay for a DBS.
+The relevant programmes will do this in one of two ways: - Applicants applying for programmes that require a mandatory external work placement with vulnerable people are required to present their workplace DBS check at their interview. - Applicants applying for a programme where the work placement with vulnerable people is arranged by New City College, are asked to complete and pay for a DBS.
 Applicants are made aware that continuation on their programme of study is subject to the return of a satisfactory DBS check.
 Please note, DBS payments are non-refundable in the event of a course rejection.